 During personal consultations, we notice that the following acne myths are still widely believed:

-People who mistakenly believe that acne is a result of dirty skin often overclean their face with harsh facial scrubs and cleansers.
+People who mistakenly believe that acne is a result of dirty skin often overclean their faces with harsh facial scrubs and cleansers.
 This is not good because too much scrubbing will only increase skin dryness and irritation, leading to more breakouts.
-The dark color of blackheads has nothing to do with dirt but rather a combination of excess oil and dead skin cells exposed to air.
+The dark color of blackheads has nothing to do with dirt.
+Rather, it’s caused by oxygenation which occurs when the combination of excess oil and dead skin cells in the open pores is exposed to air.